 Writing job descriptions is a necessary task when a role opens at your company.
 As you go about the hiring process, you’ll need to be sure the description of the role includes all of the following elements in order to attract the best candidates.

-Hopefully to no one's surprise, the first element within the job description will be the job title.
+The first element within the job description will be the job title.

 Consider the job title as the headline for the entire job description.
 It’s displayed as the clickable link in job board search engines, so it’s important that it properly summarizes the position.